Fractal Elasticity along the straight line curve.

 Fractal Elasticity - along the straight line curve.

-Click to see most recent developements that complement this entry.
+Click to see the most recent developments that complement this entry.

-After discovering in my early blog that the elasticity of the Koch Snowflake fractal is constant, I have since pondered on what is the meaning of all this?
+After discovering in my early blog that the elasticity of the Koch Snowflake fractal is constant, I have since pondered what the meaning of all this is.

-Economic theory suggests that all objects have this constant elasticity or are logarithmic in nature.
-The next thing to to is to straighten out the fractal curves.
+Economic theory suggests that all objects have constant elasticity or are logarithmic in nature.
+The next step is to straighten out the fractal curves.

-Elasticity along a straight line curve will vary along its length: from a highly elastic (elastic), to a low elasticity (inelastic).
+Elasticity along a straight-line curve will vary along its length from highly elastic (elastic) to low elasticity (inelastic).

 What does it mean?
-Highly elastic - at the early stages of development - suggest another iteration or experience will provide high benefit, utility or satisfaction - it is exciting, it is new.
-Conversely, inelastic - at later stages of development - suggests another iteration or experience will provide little added benefit.
-From euphoria (in the beginning) to boredom ( in the end).
+Highly elastic—at the early stages of development—suggests another iteration or experience will provide high benefit, utility, or satisfaction—it is exciting, it is new.
+Conversely, inelastic—at later stages of development—suggests another iteration or experience will provide little added benefit, from euphoria (in the beginning) to boredom ( in the end).

 Cost Elasticity

-As I have stated on the diagram, marginal cost elasticity depends on where the line cuts the x or y axis: but with this in mind, I have found that the coefficient always starts high (or elastic) and runs to low, so I am confident in my above statement.
+As I have stated on the diagram, marginal cost elasticity depends on where the line cuts the x or y-axis.
+However, I have found that the coefficient always starts high (or elastic) and runs to low, so I am confident in my above statement.

 For more, take a look at these diagrams (2012).